 Plan Where you Want to Go

 The first thing you are going to have to do is decide where you want to go on safari.
-It’s likely that you already have an idea as to what you want to see and photograph on your safari, be it specific animals or birds, or maybe you are interested in certain landscapes.
+It’s likely that you already have an idea as to what you want to see and photograph, be it specific animals or birds, or maybe you are interested in certain landscapes.

 The main thing is that you pick a destination that will give you a good chance of seeing the things you really want to see and photograph.
 This is particularly the case with animals or birds that are rarer, like rhinos.

 We also wanted to see the Great Wildebeest Migration on that trip.
-This is always taking place, so it was just a question of researching where it would be at the time of year we would be visiting to ensure we would have the best chance to see and photograph it.
+The migration itself is always taking place, a continuous year-round movement of around two million animals around the Serengeti and Maasai Mara ecosystem, so it was just a question of researching where the herds would be at the time of year we would be visiting.
+Do note that the famous river crossings tend to happen from around late July into September, and the calving season is roughly late December to March, so if there’s a particular spectacle you want to see, time your trip around it.

-Planning your destination properly is definitely the first step to getting the photos you want to get on your safari.
+Choosing the right destination is definitely the first step to getting the photos you want on your safari.

 Research Your Chosen Safari Location